By Sarah Conner By Sarah Conner | December 14, 2024 | Food & Drink, Feature, Guide, Guides,

 Rose’s Luxury

 Fans of Rose’s Luxury—which pays homage to the chef’s grandmother and hostess extraordinaire—are accustomed to waiting for a coveted seat at the cherished Capitol Hill eatery.
-With squash blossom rangoon and callamarta alla vodka filling the five-course prix fixe menu, it’s no wonder it’s always busy.
+With Spring lamb Manfredi and “brothers” beef back ribs filling the five-course prix fixe menu, it’s no wonder it’s always busy.
 717 8th St. SE, rosesluxury.com

 Shōtō

-You’re lucky to secure a seat before 9 p.m. at this Japanese restaurant, where a tartare and caviar service are the perfect precursors for wagyu tacos served on a potato chip shell.
+You’re lucky to secure a seat before 9 p.m. at this Japanese restaurant, where a caviar service is the perfect precursor for wagyu tacos served on a potato chip shell.
 Or, opt for the premium omakase and indulge in chef selections featuring lobster, truffle and caviar.
 If you secure a stool at the bar, you might just get a front-row seat as executive sushi chef Kwang Kim purchases the day’s catch from Japanese fish markets.
 1100 15th St. NW, @shotodc